qtumproject/qtumbook/part3/ico.md

 solar prefund qf292iYbjJ41oMoArA3PrHpxTdAHuQsuAu 0.1 100
 ```

-Then we need to configure `solar` to use this address when creating contracts (otherwise a random UXTO would be selected as the owner).
+Then we need to configure `solar` to use this address when creating contracts (otherwise a random UTXO would be selected as the owner).
 In the container shell, set the `QTUM_SENDER` environment variable:

 ```
 export QTUM_SENDER=qf292iYbjJ41oMoArA3PrHpxTdAHuQsuAu